 How to use it?

-Lysozyme Hydrochloride is the most commonly used form of Lysozyme salt.
+Lysozyme Hydrochloride (Lysozyme Chloride) is the most commonly used form of lysozyme salt.
 It can be taken orally as tablets or capsules.
-The usual dose is 60-270 mg daily in 3 divided doses.
+The usual dose of lysozyme chloride is 60mg to 270 mg daily in 3 divided doses.
 In Hong Kong, Lysozyme is commonly found in 60mg tabs.

 What are the side effects of Lysozyme?

 Some possible side effects of Lysozyme include rash and redness, anorexia, and gastrointestinal upset.

 In Hong Kong, Lysozyme is an over-the-counter medicine and can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.